Malfeasant/ServeGUI/README.md

 ========

 Goal: Start this as a subprocess and use stdio to communicate, for all those cool new programming languages that don't have their own GUIs.

+... and then I found gtk-server...  never mind.